4D Molecular Therapeutics Inc. (FDMT) Shares Rise Despite Market Challenges

-4D Molecular Therapeutics Inc. (NASDAQ: FDMT) has seen a rise in its stock price by 9.15 in relation to its previous close of 16.50.
-However, the company has experienced a -17.42% decline in its stock price over the last five trading sessions.
+4D Molecular Therapeutics Inc. (NASDAQ: FDMT)’s stock price has increased by 2.18 compared to its previous closing price of 16.08.
+However, the company has seen a -8.77% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in 4D Molecular Therapeutics Inc. (NASDAQ: FDMT) Right Now?